kee-reel/PLAG/README.md

-# MASS - Multiple Application Support System.
+# MASS - Multiple Application Support System
 Written with Qt framework.

 ## Main idea
-It allows you to build whole your system from plugins which hold responsibility only for determined set of functionality.
+It allows you to build whole your system from plugins.
+Each plugin holds responsibility only for determined set of functionality.
 There only 4 main types of plugins:
 - **Model** - buisness logic and communication with other plugins
 - **View** - user interface
 - **DataManager** - provides data structures which not relate from source (database, network, COM-port and etc.)